The optimum shaft coupling for your application

 What types of shaft couplings are there?

 • Rigid couplings that connect two shafts without flexibility or misalignment compensation.
+There is no compensation for misalignment here.
+These couplings are very robust, e.g. flange couplings.

 Within these types, there are different designs such as bellows couplings, spiral couplings, claw couplings, or spur gear couplings, which are used depending on the application requirements and alignment conditions.
 When selecting a coupling, parameters such as diameter, length, permissible speeds, and the required torque should be taken into account.